swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 The next step is to add the previously generated Swift files file into the `Sources/App/Generated` directory.
 Make sure you copy both the `todo_messages.pb.swift` and the `todo_service.grpc.swift` files.

+It's also a good practice to retain the original `.proto` files for reference and future updates.
+You can store them in a top-level folder named `protos` within the repository.
+This helps keep the project organized and ensures easy access to the protocol definitions.

-The generated data types and interfaces are now available, allowing the implementation of the server-side interface using the gRPC library.
-Below is an example of a simple actor-based implementation that uses in-memory storage and meets the `TodoService` protocol requirements:
+With the generated data types and interfaces in place, the server-side interface can now be implemented using the gRPC library.
+Below is an example of a simple actor-based implementation that utilizes in-memory storage and fulfills the `TodoService` protocol requirements:

 ```swift
 import GRPCNIOTransportHTTP2